 We asked Always Elvis members to let us know their Top 10 favorite Elvis Concert Songs.
 The key to the list was they could only select songs that Elvis himself never recorded in a studio setting.
-The results are in and below we provide the Top 10 list with information about the original recording, music comparisons and more!
+Here is our Top 10 list with information about the original recording, music comparisons and more!

 10 - Wonder Of You

 "The Wonder of You" is a song written by Baker Knight.
 In 1959, Ray Peterson released it as a single which became a Top 40 hit for him on the Billboard Hot 100, peaking at #25, and also reached #23 in the UK.
 The Ray Peterson record briefly re-entered the Hot 100 in 1964.
 In the early 1960s, the Platters also recorded this song, which appeared on a 1970s compilation The Platters – 30 Golden Hits.
 In 1969, The Sandpipers recorded an album of the same name including the song.

 Elvis recorded a live version of "The Wonder of You" in Las Vegas, Nevada in February 1970.
 The song was released as a single on April 20, 1970, backed by the song "Mama Liked the Roses".
 In the United States, both songs charted at #9 together in the spring of 1970.
 "The Wonder of You" was one of his most successful records in the UK ever, topping the UK Singles Chart for six weeks in the summer of that year.
 It is his fifth biggest seller in the UK to date, with sales of 891,000.
 Elvis' version also reached number 37 on the US Country Singles chart, and number one on the Easy Listening Chart.